lf-edge/eve/docs/UPSTREAMING.md

 [makerootfs.sh](../makerootfs.sh) is a script that runs `linuxkit build` based on the passed config `yml`, outputs a tar stream, and passes the resultant tar stream to [mkrootfs-ext4](../pkg/mkrootfs-ext4) or [mkrootfs-squash](../pkg/mkrootfs-squash), depending on the selected output format. `mkrootfs-<format>` builds the tar stream into an output disk image file with the desired filesystem format (ext4|squashfs).

-When we started using linuxkit `linuxkit build -o kernel+squashfs` wasn't available, but it is entirely possible that we can simply transition to `linuxkit build -o raw-efi` or `linuxkit build -o kernel+squashfs` now.
+When we started using linuxkit `linuxkit build -o kernel+squashfs` wasn't available, but it is entirely possible that we can simply transition to `linuxkit build -o raw-efi` or `linuxkit build -o kernel+squashfs` now. **Task:** investigate whether the result of `linuxkit build -o kernel+squashfs` or `linuxkit build -o raw-efi` will provide the desired output.

 ### makeflash